doobeh/ergo/ergo/content/social-starter/scope.rst

 Putting yourself into these types of stories can really help to solidify what the flow of the site is.
-We've only done a few quick stories to illustrate the concept, but the more detailed you are with you projects, the better you can define the edges of our application.
+We've only done a few quick stories to illustrate the concept, but the more detailed you are with you projects, the better you can define the edges of your application.

 Now that we've got a rough shape to our application, we can start building it.
 The next section will briefly go over how to get you